kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

 ### Concurrency

+[History of Concurrency](https://joeduffyblog.com/2016/11/30/15-years-of-concurrency/) from the designer of concurrency in the CLR team of Microsoft.

 #### Essential Considerations for Thread Safety and Locking in Concurrent Programming
 - **Data Integrity:**
   > Data integrity refers to the accuracy, consistency, and reliability of data stored in a system.
 In concurrent programming, ensuring data integrity involves preventing corruption or inconsistencies in shared data structures when accessed by multiple threads concurrently.